jarekkopaczewski/AntColonyOptimizationTSP/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Apache-2.0 License.

 <p align="right">(<a href="#top">back to top</a>)</p>